johnkustin/bandgapReferenceCircuit/README.md

 **note:** Xschem_sky130 is different from the skywater-pdk but is **entirely necessary.** make sure you have it installed.

 ## steps to set up the repository
 1. enter bash and source `caddy.bashrc`

-before you can do anything with this repository, you have to update some paths within some files.
-### updating paths
 2. in `project-paths.json` fill in the **absolute paths** for each of the entries. my paths are left in that file as an example.
 3. `python edit-xschemrc-paths.py`

-### testing the environment
-see if xschem opens without error. **important:** please launch xschem from this top directory. `xschemrc` must be in the current working directory, i.e. only launch `xschem` from the root of this repository.
+4. `xschem &`. see if xschem opens without error. **important:** please launch xschem from this top directory. `xschemrc` must be in the current working directory, i.e. only launch `xschem` from the root of this repository.
-4. `xschem &`
 5. `File -> Open -> /path/to/repo/schematics/tsmc_bandgap_real.sch`
+hopefully, you can now see the full bandgap circuit schematic. try generating a netlist from this schematic; click `netlist` in the top right corner. to verify this worked, click the `simulation` tab in the top toolbar and then click `edit netlist`. a nano editor window should pop up, showing the various circuit components in the netlist.

 ## design blocks
 the bandgap circuit is compact and the entire design schematic is contained in the following file